 If we want to make the definition short, payroll is the process of disbursing wages to an organization’s employees.
 It involves compiling employee lists, recording their salaries and payments, tracking working hours, calculating associated taxes and other expenses, figuring out their benefits and pay, etc. Excel allows us to calculate payroll and periodically check it.

-4 Steps to Make Payroll in Excel
+How to Make Payroll in Excel: 4 Easy Steps

 Let’s assume we have a dataset, namely “United State Steel Corporation”.
 You can use any dataset suitable for you.